bamsumit/slayerPytorch/README.md

 ## What is this repository for? ##

-* For learning weight (delay learning not yet implemented) parameters of a multilayer spiking neural network.
+* For learning synaptic weight and axonal delay parameters of a multilayer spiking neural network.
 * Natively handles multiple spikes in each layer and error backpropagation through the layers.
 * Version 0.1